 - Relevant section of Regulation: Articles 15.1, 19.1(g)(h), 76.4, 77.2(b), 116.1

-- Annex to Regulation (EC) No 748/2012 - (Part 21) Certification of aircraft and related products, parts and appliances, and of design and production organisations
+- Annex I to Commission Regulation (EU) No 748/2012: Part 21 - Certification of aircraft and related products, parts and appliances, and of design and production organisations

 - Relevant section of Part 21: Subpart G - Production Organisation Approval

-EASA has developed a user guide with annexes describing how EASA applies the essential requirements, their implementing rules, and their associated AMC and GM, to production organisations applying for an approval at EASA or holding a POA issued by EASA.
+EASA has developed a User Guide and several checklists describing how EASA applies the essential requirements, their implementing rules and associated AMC and GM, to production organisations applying for an EASA approval or holding a POA issued by EASA.

 - UG.POA.00067 User Guide for Production Organisations

 - FO.POA.00009 POA Compliance Checklist